oggcamp/oggcamp.github.io/content/posts/swap-shop.md

 Fit in a backpack - think something like a laptop, gadget, or Raspberry Pi / dev board.
 Not a CRT, dusty old mainframe, or piece of 2x4!

-**What not to bring**
+## What not to bring

 - Items that are illegal in the UK/EU
 - Items that would be difficult for our attendees to take home in hand luggage
 - Weapons/knives
-- Anything with non-obvious hazards (for example asbestos, chemical, or explosive hazards, Ionisation Chambers, Radioactives (no orphan source events a la Electromagnetic Field / #emfcamp, please!)
+- Anything with non-obvious hazards: for example asbestos, chemical, or explosive hazards, Ionisation Chambers, Radioactives (no orphan source events a la Electromagnetic Field / #emfcamp, please!)
-- Anything that would be in breach of the code of conduct</a>.
+- Anything that would be in breach of the [Code of Conduct](https://www.oggcamp.org/code-of-conduct/)

 (with thanks to the #emfcamp folks for the original idea, and most of the information above!)